yegor256/blog/_drafts/_veils.md

 place: Moscow, Russia
 tags: oop ruby
 description: |
-  Using DTOs for high-performance data transfers between objects is very effective, but not elegant;
+  Using DTOs for high-performance data transfer between objects is very effective, but not elegant;
   veil objects are the elegant alternative.
 keywords: